itrellis-public/basicCarDealership/README.md

 After that you will pair with an iTrellis dev to add code based on the "Car Dealership" premise below.
 We find pairing is the best way to know if a candidate will be a fit at iTrellis.

 If you want to write code to play around with the car dealership idea and the data before the pairing interview, that's great!
-Just be prepared to put that work aside if we have to go in a different direction.
+Just be prepared to put that work aside if we go in a different direction.

 ## Car Dealership